 Dog Media /Publishing / Blogging

 5. Digital Is On the Rise: Be Mobile, Sell Online!

 Ecommerce is trending – which means most businesses don’t necessarily need a physical location (and all the costs/risks associated with it).

-The pet product/care industry in the U.S. is currently valued at $60.59 billion per year, serving 79.7 million pet-owning households.
+There are 86.9 million pet-owning households in the United States (2023), spending $136.8 billion on their pets in 2022.
 It is estimated that online retailing will continue to be a growing percentage of this booming business, especially where product reviews/ results are available;

 “Discretionary dollars are being allocated to solutions that deliver observable benefit, as consumers prioritize outcomes over marketing claims” – Bryan Jaffe, Cascadia Capital